cycheung73/demo/ttrpg/README.md

 Implemented

-point-buy:
+point buy:
-	tool to generate all valid point buy arrays (65 entries) data to be used in the attributes app
+ * tool to generate all valid point buy arrays (65 entries)
+ * data to be used in the attributes app

+attributes:
+ * standard array
+ * point buy (64 entries, removed standard array value)
+ * random (4d6 drop lowest)